marcusoftnet/marcusoftnet.github.io/_posts/2015-03-25-motivating-in-a-world-without-why.md

 ## 4. Involve at Every Level

-Transparency and inclusivity are vital.
+Transparency and being inclusive are vital.
 Involve individuals at all levels in discussions and decision-making processes.
 Share data openly, celebrating successes and addressing challenges together.

 ## 5. Build Team Spirit